sinistersnare/Robson/README.md

 The Robson traversal supports pre-, in-, and pos- order traversals.

-The link inversion traversal takes 3 visit functions and supports all 3, pre-, in-, and post-order.
+The link inversion traversal supports pre-, in-, and post-order.

 Threaded traversals only support in-order processing.